 Safe water and the proper disposal of waste are essential for the prevention of many diseases.
-In rural areas people often have to fetch water over long distances and carry them back in Jerry cans.
+In rural areas, people often must fetch water over long distances and carry them back in Jerry cans.
 This work takes up time which might otherwise be spent getting an education.
-Thusly a poor water supply can have a direct effect on a child’s development.
+As such, inadequate water supply can have a direct effect on a child’s development.

 For most Ugandans, it is considered a luxury if one lives in a permanent house.
 In rural areas, it is most common to live in a mud hut with a thatched roof and to be sleeping on dirt floors with little or no covering.
 Households often consist of only children with the older ones looking after their siblings.
 In such cases, improving their lives in nearly impossible.

 The distress caused to young people by conflict is horrendous.
 For two decades, 1986-2006, the Northern region has been trapped in a violent conflict between the government forces and the “Lord’s Resistance Army” (LRA).
 Children were particularly affected by the conflict and were emotionally, physically and sexually abused by members of the LRA.
 Moreover, an estimated 25,000 children were abducted and forced into roles as soldiers, laborers, sex slaves or human shields in combat.
 Female children, ages 14-15, comprised 20% of the abductees.
 Many of the abducted girls were turned into sex slaves.
 Only a small number of the abductees have been able to return home over the years as child mothers were infected with AIDS by their abductors.
 Children who tried to escape the LRA were either killed or forced to beat and kill other abducted children.
 Reintegration of abducted children back into their communities has been difficult as many were rejected.